synw/django-jssor/README.md

 {% endwith %}
   ```

-By default it loads the necessary jssor js and css files in the `{% block extra_header %}` of your main template: if you don't want these to be loaded set the variable `do_not_load_jssor=True` the same way
+By default it loads the necessary jssor js and css files in the `{% block extra_head %}` of your main template: if you don't want these to be loaded set the variable `do_not_load_jssor=True` the same way

 Developement
 --------------